Harbour Master's Directions

 - No loose objects to be in the vicinity of the landing hatch.

-- Crew members are not permitted on the landing hatch during helicopter operations (see link below).
+- Crew members are not permitted on the landing hatch during helicopter operations - Helicopter Landing Requirements.

 - Emergency fire party to be on standby upwind of landing hatch with all appropriate safety equipment available and fire main pressurized.
 Emergency rescue party to be ready at the rescue boat.